Container Profiler: Profiling Resource Utilization of Containerized Big Data Pipelines: Methods

 \subsection{Technical details using our scripts}

 To use the {\em Container Profiler} scripts with any container, a Linux based Docker container that encapsulates a script or job to run inside is required.
-To configure the {\em Container Profiler} tool to profile the container, two files are modified inside the {\em Container Profiler}: {\tt process\_pack.sh} and {\tt runDockerProfile.sh}.
-In {\tt process\_pack.sh}, the user launches the container's job or task to be profiled.
-This can be done by calling a script, command, or executable available inside the container to initiate the work.
-Inside {\tt runDockerProfile.sh}, two variables named “ContainerName” and “HostPath” need to be set.
-ContainerName is the name of the container to profile, and HostPath is the path of where the tool runs.
-Once these two scripts are modified, the setup to use the tool is finished.
-To start profiling a container, call {\tt runDockerProfile.sh} and this script will create the specified container, and will run the job while {\tt ru\_profiler.sh} will start to output JSON data from the container to the specified path.
+To configure the {\em Container Profiler} tool to profile the container, users can optionally provide an executable script inside the {\em Container Profiler} which is specified during the {\tt build.sh} script.
+In the executable script, the user launches the container's job or task to be profiled.